 - Make sure that you know where your water stop tap is and check it works, so you can turn off the water supply if needed.

 Use thermometers to help you gage the true temperature around your home.
-Age UK recommend keeping room temperature at between 18 to 21°C for comfort and good health, but many people have home hot and cold spots.
-Position them away from direct sunlight and artificially heated or cooled areas, such as near radiators, for the most accurate readings.
+Age UK recommend keeping the room temperature at between 18 to 21°C for comfort and good health, but many people have home hot and cold spots.
+Position your thermometer away from direct sunlight and artificially heated or cooled areas, such as near radiators, for the most accurate readings.